Generic Name: glyburide (GLYE bue ride)

 Glyburide side effects

-Stop using glyburide and get emergency medical help if you have any of these signs of an allergic reaction to glyburide: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to glyburide: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 blurred vision; or